-3. Define heritability and understand the different approaches to its estimation;

 4. Define and assess standard metrics for a range of genetic markers, with an emphasis on single nucleotide polymorphisms (SNPs);

 5. Design a genetic association study, including power and sample size calculations;

-This course introduces students to the Genetic Statistics and Bioinformatics.
+This course introduces students to Genetic Statistics.
 Students will be exposed to basic concepts in molecular genetics that underpin this field.
 They will gain an understanding of the various response variable types that can be studied and major differences in their modes of inheritance.
 Students will learn to design a genetic association study, understand and manipulate data representing DNA sequence variation and study its association with disease states and quantitative traits.
 They will also gain an appreciation of important statistical challenges relating to multiple testing, and its impact on type I error rate and power in genome-wide association studies.
 There will be an emphasis on gaining practical experience with manipulating and analysing genetic data, and appropriate presentation of results.

 Students must have successfully completed BIOS6170 to enrol in this course.

 Written Assignment: Assignment 1

 Written Assignment: Assignment 2

-[UPDATED COPY]